owaismohsin001/Ameer-Virtual-Processor/README.md

 **85 - PUSH_LAST |** Pushes the last heap frame's onto the memory.

-Hey, btw, assembly for these instructions will be created as soon as I am satisfied with instruction themselves.
+Hey, btw, assembly for these instructions is already [avalible here](https://github.com/ameerwasi001/AVP-Assembler).